 Frequently asked questions about Corbion dividends

-Corbion pays dividends on a Annual basis.
+Corbion pays dividends on a Anual basis.

 Corbion is listed on the Bolsa de Amsterdam and is part of the AMX.